jnvn7/RM6-WEC-OpenFOAM/template_waveFlume/README.md

 &nbsp; -->

 The case directory of <tt> OpenFOAM </tt> dictionary files is organized with the following key subdirectories and files described below.
 However, for more minor adjustments to the case, such as changing domain/mesh size, or modifying wave properties or models, the key files the user should note are:
-*  <tt>flowParams</tt>
+*  <tt>flowParams</tt> - for the majority of adjustments
-*  <tt>system/caseSetup</tt>
+*  <tt>system/caseSetup</tt> - for adjustments by more experienced users
-*  (TODO: add more?)

 **<tt>flowParams</tt>:** This file provides information related to the wave tank and wave model setup to the solver.
 For example, in this file, the user can specify things such as: the wave type (regular or irregular), the wave model utilized, wave height/period, positioning of wave probes to measure the surface height, or quantities related to mesh control (i.e. cells per wave height, cells per wave length).
 The <tt>flowParams</tt> file is included in other <tt>OpenFOAM</tt> dictionary files with the expression <tt>#include "..flowParams";</tt>, so that settings specified in <tt>flowParams</tt> can be utilized in those dictionary files.

 **system**
 * <tt>caseSetup</tt>: Defines many of the quantities needed by <tt>blockMeshDict</tt> to create the simulation domain and mesh.
 Many of the parameters used in <tt>caseSetup</tt> are specified by the user in <tt>flowParams</tt>.

 * <tt>controlDict</tt>: Specifies main case control settings such as timing, timestep, and file write settings.
 This dictionary can also house user-defined function objects.
 In this particular case, the <tt>controlDict</tt> dictionary houses a function called <tt>interfaceHeight1</tt> which samples the free-surface height of the wave at specified probe locations along the wave tank.
+This data will be output into a directory called <tt>postProcessing</tt> as the simulation runs.

 * <tt>blockMeshDict</tt>: Defines the mesh geometry and boundary conditions.
-(TODO: note here where else a user would need to edit to change boundary conditions)

 * <tt>setFieldsDict</tt>: Used to set specified field values on a specified set of cells/faces/etc. In this case, it is used to set the initial conditon of the $\alpha_{\text{water}}$ variable, which denotes the phase (air or water), to 1 (water) below the still water level (of $z=0.0$), and to 0 (air) above the still water level.